Central Yankee Town, West Caicos.

 Although the grounds surrounding Yankee Town are relatively open, access remains difficult due to the general location and remoteness of West Caicos.

-Several of the Providenciales boat cruises do occasionally visit the excellent nearby snorkeling sites of the West Caicos Marine National Park, and it’s often a possibility on such an excursion to swim ashore and scale the low coastal cliffs to visit to Yankee Town.
+Several of the Providenciales boat charters do occasionally visit the excellent nearby snorkeling sites of the West Caicos Marine National Park, and it’s often a possibility on such an excursion to swim ashore and scale the low coastal cliffs to visit Yankee Town.

 To get the most from your visit, you may want to consider going with a knowledgeable outdoor guide.